-The HAA Clubs and SIGs (Shared Interest Groups) Committee Awards honor both individuals who provide exemplary service to those groups, and groups that have themselves organized exceptional programming.
-The following recipients were to be honored at the HAA Board of Directors’ winter meeting on February 6.
+The HAA Clubs and SIGs Committee Awards honor both individuals who provide exemplary service to those groups, and groups that have themselves organized exceptional programming.
+This year’s awards were presented to the following recipients at the HAA board of directors’ winter meeting on February 5.

 Peter Mazareas ’73, of Nahant, Massachusetts.
 Starting in 2009, Mazareas became president of the Harvard Club of the North Shore and established a leadership team that developed a plan that has revitalized it.
 Activities that explore New England’s attractions and local landmarks, along with events featuring congressional leaders, have consistently drawn new members.
 Mazareas also created “Making the Curriculum Real,” a program that links alumni with children in local schools.
 As an HAA director for northern New England, Mazareas has also convened regional club events to foster a stronger alumni community.

 Giulia Stellari ’03, of Port Jefferson, New York, and Nicole Buckley ’08, of Omaha.
 The alumnae founded the Harvard Alumni for Agriculture SIG in 2011; it has since grown to more than 300 members across 39 states and a dozen countries.
 Through a dedicated group of board members, the club has focused on investment, mentorship channels, networking, communications, fundraising, and philanthropy.
 Their efforts have led to a robust website; a webinar series featuring U.S. secretaries of agriculture and executives in the bioenergy and bioengineering fields; and involvement in the AgInvest Conference in New York.
 Students, faculty, alumni, and corporate mentors can now network and collaborate on agriculture-related projects, bolstering their own professional bonds along with their connection to the University.